Military Physicians Present on Global Health Engagement and Importance of Overseas Medical Research Laboratories at Joint Medical Conference

+“The purpose of this talk is to update our military internal medicine physician colleagues about the Army and Navy overseas labs,” he said.
+“These labs share a focus on studying infectious disease threats to improve force health protection for the U.S. military, but all of them do so in their own ways.
+It was a lot of fun to delve into the labs’ histories and accomplishments side-by-side in this meeting’s joint environment.”

+The ACP Tri-Service Chapters Annual Scientific Meeting is a 3-day event that brings together internal medical physicians from the Army, Navy, and Air Force to exchange insights on the latest updates in their field.

-SILVER SPRING, Md.
-(Nov.
-08, 2023) Maj.
-Edgie-Mark Co, an internal medicine specialist from U.S. Army Medical Directorate - Armed Forces Research Institute of Medical Sciences in Bangkok, Thailand, discusses work done by the directorate during a joint presentation with representatives from the Naval Medical Research & Development (NMR&D) enterprise’s overseas labs.
-The NMR&D enterprise, led by Naval Medical Research Command, is engaged in a broad spectrum of activity from basic science in the laboratory to field studies in austere and remote areas of the world to investigations in operational environments.
+The NMR&D enterprise, led by NMRC, is engaged in a broad spectrum of activity from basic science in the laboratory to field studies in austere and remote areas of the world to investigations in operational environments.
 In support of the Navy, Marine Corps, and joint U.S. warfighters, researchers study infectious diseases, biological warfare detection and defense, combat casualty care, environmental health concerns, aerospace and undersea medicine, medical modeling, simulation, operational mission support, epidemiology and behavioral sciences.
-(U.S. Navy photo by Mike Wilson/Released)

 |Date Taken: